 Constitutional claims.
 A person may obtain judicial review of an administrative action if the action violates a constitutional right.
 The Fifth Circuit has refused to hear due process claims by unsuccessful bidders, concluding that a bidder does not have a protected property interest in the bidding process.
 And the Supreme Court has made clear that the misapplication of state law alone does not constitute invidious discrimination in violation of the equal protection clause.
 But a federal court in Pennsylvania has held that a losing bidder has an equal protection claim where the contract award is the product of “a predetermined and unlawful preference” for one bidder over another.
 In Texas, whether an unsuccessful bidder can bring an equal protection claim against a Texas agency for awarding a contract to another bidder is an open question.

-Cobb & Counsel has significant experience in protesting and defending contract awards in Texas.
 If you are preparing a bid for an IFB or a response to a RFP, you should contact counsel early to lay the groundwork to challenge, or defend, the contract award.

 Tex.
 Loc.
 Gov’t Code Ann. §§ 252.061; 262.033.

 Tex.
 Loc.
 Gov’t Code Ann. § 252.061; City of El Paso v.
 Waterblasting Techs., Inc., 491 S.W.3d 890, 896 (Tex.
 App.—El Paso 2016, no pet.).